ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

 **Available Commands**:

 - `action`:    Perform an action on a volume.
+- `bulk-delete`:    Delete multiple volumes.
+- `clone`:    IBM Cloud Power Virtual Server Volume Clone Requests.
+This command can be used to create clone requests whose lifecycle must be managed.
+It cannot be used to clone single volumes.
-- `clone`:    IBM Cloud Power Virtual Server Volume Clones.
+- `clone-async`:    IBM Cloud Power Virtual Server Volume Clones.
+This command asynchronously creates clone tasks whose status can be queried.
+It can be used to clone one or more volumes.
 - `create`:    Create a volume.
 - `delete`:    Delete a volume.
 - `flash-copy-mapping`:    Get a list of flash copy mappings of a volume directly from primary storage host.